karanpratapsingh/system-design/README.md

 # System Design Course

-Learn how to design systems at scale and prepare for system design interviews
+> Learn how to design systems at scale and prepare for system design interviews.

 # Table of contents